Pistos/better-benchmark/README.md

 This means that the results do not permit us to conclude that the performance of U1 and U2 differed.

+## Not just Ruby

+Technically, the bbench script can work with any script or program that writes a run time (in seconds) to the file bbench-run-time in the data dir.
+Use the -e option to specify a different executable than "ruby".  e.g. perl, python, java, etc.

 ## Help, etc.

 irc.freenode.net#mathetes or http://webchat.freenode.net?channels=mathetes .